magore/hp85disk/README.md

 ___

 ## Updating hp85disk firmware with built in bootloader
+  * **NOTE: The examples below refer to files that are part of this hp85disk project**
+    * You can download them using the direct links in the previous section **listports.py, flasher.py and gpib.hex**
   * Only do this if recommended
   * Note: The github hp85disk master branch project includes disk images and precompiled firmware
     * Compiled Firmware hex file [release/build](release/build)